The Personal OS I run every day.

 It saves to the right place, because Personal OS has a simple folder structure.

-It references your existing skills correctly, because The Loop reads your skills/ folder before it makes anything new.
+It references your existing skills correctly, because os-tune reads your skills/ folder before it makes anything new.

-And — important — if what you described is actually a mode of a skill you already have, The Loop tells you that.
+And — important — if what you described is actually a mode of a skill you already have, os-tune tells you that.
 "This sounds like another mode of your email skill, not a new one."
 It extends rather than duplicates.

 This self-improving cycle is the key.